 Perhaps you are interested in creating a cute story in which the main character can end up with one of several love interests.
 Maybe you want to prove to the world that you can make a full-blown Dating Sim without problems like illogical choices (or gratuitous sex).
 Or perhaps you want to mix some relationship elements into your mainstream video game.
 Regardless, read on.

 Choices, ChoicesThe first decision you make will unlock a major Event Flag for your story/game: 1.
 Are you prepared to make a stat-driven dating simulation which approaches the complexity of Tokimeki Memorial, or a raising sim as intricate as Princess Maker?
 (If so, you better have a lot of time, resources, and assistants who are committed to work with you.)
 2. Do you want to just make a simple Visual Novel?
 3. Or are you ready to create a hybrid-genre game (for example, including RPG elements)?
 If you're not creating a product with the intention of selling it, then know what you're getting into.
 Do not talk about your awesome plans until your project is almost finished.
 Instead, write a few scenes, or get some of your gameplay to work.
 Then set a realistic deadline for yourself, and don't change it.
 The English-speaking Ren Ai Game community has too many examples of games which only had demos, or which never amounted to more than ambitious plans.
 The second decision which will shape your game: Who is your main character, and what is his/her sexuality?
 The following options will make a huge difference: 1.
 Heterosexual male.
-Yes, you may have Seen It a Million Times.
+Yes, you may have seen it already.
 However, there's more out there than sex romps.
 Boy-meets-girl(s) stories exist in all sorts of flavors.
 They can be silly, they can be cute, they can be tragic, they can be twisted...
 2. Heterosexual female.
 As of 2009, the Otome Game genre has been around for fifteen years.
 And unlike bishoujo games, it didn't begin with porn — no, the first one was Angelique, on Super Famicom.
 3. Gay male.
 If you're working in the Boys Love Genre, then your characters will be somewhere between androgynous and feminine.
 If you're working in the lesser known gay genre, then your characters will be Manly Gay.
 4. Gay female.
 A tiny genre.
 See also Schoolgirl Lesbians.
 Any of the above could conceivably be crossdressers.
 Any of them could have one or more traps/bifauxnen as potential love interests.
 If you're using a straight protagonist, you could throw in a member of the same sex as a Gay Option, or even include a dateable member of the opposite sex if your protagonist is gay.
 Unless you have a ridiculous amount of time, talent, and people ready to help you, try to avoid creating a bisexual main character, or multiple main characters.
 Stick with something simple unless you're experienced, or you're getting paid.

 Necessary TropesUnless you are making a story which is the equivalent of "gen" Fan Fic, you will have a main character who falls in love with one or more people, or vice versa.
 Therefore, you need to devise interesting ways for their feelings to develop.
 Most commercial ren'ai games feature a harem.
 If your game will have one, then find a way to make it logical.
 Note that harems do not necessarily exist in doujin visual novels.
 Likewise, many commercial games have a Slice of Life setting.
 If your setting is realistic, then make sure you can portray it in a way that the audience will find interesting.
 However, there are examples of ren'ai games which take place in diverse genres, including but not limited to fantasy, science fiction, horror...
 Nearly all dating sims have Multiple Endings.
 These can often vary from good to bad to nihilistic.
 Don't let all of them be happy, because if the main character is not allowed to fail, then your story/game may lose its emotional impact.
 If you have decided to create an adult game, then you need to decide how sex will be incorporated into the story or the gameplay.
 You can include hardcore scenes at important moments.
 You can create a love story in which a single sex scene is an important landmark for the characters.
 Or you can create a game filled with challenges and/or puzzles, and make it difficult to get to a sex scene.